devop84/ksmanager/README.md

 You can find your connection string in the Neon dashboard under your project settings.

+### Database Setup

+Before running the app, you need to create the database tables.
+Run the SQL schema file in your Neon database:

+1. Go to your Neon dashboard
+2. Open the SQL Editor
+3. Copy and paste the contents of `database/schema.sql`
+4. Execute the SQL to create the `users` and `sessions` tables

+The schema includes:
+- `users` table: Stores user accounts with hashed passwords
+- `sessions` table: Manages user sessions with expiration

 ### Development

 Start the development server: